jjohns624/Move-Files-by-Partial-Name-Match-with-PowerShell/README.md

-This is a PowerShell script that moves files containing the word "Harlo" from a source folder called "Data" to a destination folder named "Harlow".
-To modify the search term or destination folder name, simply change the value of the $map variable.
-Here are the steps of the script:

-Set the source root directory path to "your source directory path".
-Set the destination root directory path to "your destination directory path".
-Create a hashtable named "map" that maps the first 5 characters of the file name to the corresponding destination folder name (in this case, "Harlow").
-Get a list of all files in the source root directory and its subdirectories using the Get-ChildItem cmdlet.
-Loop through each file in the file list.

-Get the first 5 characters of the file's base name, check if it is in the "map" hashtable keys, and store the corresponding value as the key.
-If the key is found in the hashtable, create the destination folder path by combining the destination root directory path with the value of the key in the hashtable.
-Check if the destination folder exists, and create it if it doesn't.
-Move the file to the destination folder.
-If the destination file already exists, the script throws an error message.
-The script uses several PowerShell cmdlets such as Get-ChildItem, Join-Path, Test-Path, mkdir, Write-Verbose, Write-Error, and Move-Item.
+This program takes files that have a specific name (like "Harlo") from a folder called "Data" on the computer, and puts them into a new folder called "Harlow" on the same computer.
+It does this by using a special list (called a "map") that matches the first five letters of a file name with the correct new folder name.
+It also checks if the new folder already exists and creates it if it doesn't.
+Finally, it moves the files from the "Data" folder to the correct new folder.
+If there's already a file with the same name in the new folder, it doesn't move the file and gives an error message.